BOARD OF DIRECTORS

 Kelly commenced a professional association with the Bangarra Group in 2007 through her involvement in one of the Bennelong Foundation committees.

 Kelly subsequently joined the Bennelong Family Board in 2009, continuing through to the Group’s transition to the Bangarra Group.

 NON EXECUTIVE DIRECTOR

-Phil is a Non Executive Director of the Bangarra Group and the Bennelong Foundation.
+Phil is a Non Executive Director of the Bangarra Family Office and the Bennelong Foundation.

 Phil is also the Chief Executive Officer of the International Education Association of Australia (IEAA), Convener of the National Council for International Education and a member of the Higher Education Standards Panel, New Colombo Plan Steering Committee and the Education Visa Consultative Committee.

 Phil was a Member of the Victorian State Parliament, Australia, for 18 years (1988–2006).
 During this period Phil served as the Victorian Minister for Tertiary Education, Training and Multicultural Affairs.
 He was also Deputy Leader of the Opposition from 2002–2006.

 Since retiring from full-time politics in 2006, Phil was Marketing Director and CEO at Stott’s Business College and Cambridge International College in Melbourne.
 He also served two terms on the Governing Council of Swinburne University of Technology.

 Phil has an Honours degree from the Australian National University in Political Science and Japanese.